ddjembi/rlg.io/content/blog/2018/06/gcb-firebase/index.md

 I've created a custom build step for Firebase that you can use in your builds.

+---

+**edit**: Shortly after I published this a firebase builder was added to the community builders repository!

+I highly recommend you use that instead of mine.
+Everything in this post except the immediate code block is still accurate so I've left it as is.

+You can find the community firebase builder [here](https://github.com/GoogleCloudPlatform/cloud- builders-community/tree/master/firebase).

+---

 You can find the build step on GitHub at [github.com/0xRLG/firebase-cloud-builder](https://github.com/0xRLG/firebase-cloud-builder)